 To confirm the diagnosis, a stool sample will be tested

-to look for the toxins that C. difficile produces.
+to look for the presence of C. difficile (by detecting its DNA) or the toxins that C. difficile produces.

 Your doctor may look at the colon through a lighted instrument